Minerals and the economy

 Greenhouse gas emissions and advanced green technologies

-Developing Canada's minerals sector in clean and sustainable ways will ensure that it can continue to contribute to the Canadian economy for years to come.
+Developing Canada's minerals sector in clean and sustainable ways ensures that it can continue to contribute to the Canadian economy for years to come.

 Greenhouse gas emissions

 Canadian mines and processing facilities continue to invest to lower their emissions through electrification of equipment and vehicle fleets and through the development of new technologies.
 This includes mines in remote off-grid locations that have few alternative energy sources.
-Some of these remote sites have installed wind turbines to reduce their dependency on diesel fuel.
+Some of these remote sites have installed wind turbines and other renewable solutions to help reduce their reliance on diesel fuel.

 Advanced green technologies